|

 In either case, be aware of the requirements of the Institutional Review Board (IRB) with respect to research involving human participants.
 It is the responsibility of the team to secure approval for all research protocols.
 Note that this may take some time, so plan accordingly.
 See the IRB Website for more details.

 There will be one midterm exam to test factual knowledge.
 This will occur at approximately 2/3 of the way through the course.
-There will not be a final exam.
+As discussed above, the presentation of your project resuls will constitute the final exam.

 There may be a paper assigned, which will discuss issues and topics from the course.
 This paper would be due approximately 3 weeks before the end of the semester.

 Respect and Consideration:Please, above all, be respectful and considerate of others in the class.
-It should go without saying, but this includes showing up on time for classes, meetings, exams, etc. Please turn your cell phone, pager, PDA, or any other alarms and ringers off while you are in class.
-If you disturb the class, including incoming phone calls and messages, you may be asked to leave.
+It should go without saying, but this includes showing up on time for classes, meetings, exams, etc. Please turn your mobile phone, or any device with alarms and ringers to silent (or, preferably, off) while you are in class.
+If you disturb the class, including incoming phone calls or messages, you may be asked to leave.

-Students must provide me with the Georgia Tech ADAPTS accommodation letter by September 10.
-No guarantee of accommodations can be made for students presenting this letter after this time.
-Absolutely no accommodations will be made for students without this letter.
-I also ask students to email me one week prior to any exam if they plan on using testing facilities at the ADAPTS office.
-Further information can be obtained from the ADAPTS office (894-2564).
+Students needing accommodations must provide me with the Georgia Tech Office of Disability Services letter describing accommodations.
+I also ask students to email me one week prior to any exam if they plan on using testing facilities at the ODS office.
+Further information can be obtained from the ODS office (phone: 404-894-2563; email: dsinfo@gatech.edu) or http://disabilityservices.gatech.edu.

 All students are assumed to have read the Honor Code and consented to be bound by it.
 Violations of the Honor Code are taken extremely seriously and will result in a failing grade for the course and referral to the Dean of Students for further action.
 Specific violations include (but are not limited to):